 THE HUMANE SLAUGHTER MYTH

-Humane slaughter doesn’t exist.
-Animals aren't machines.
-Their senses are in overload.
-In slaughterhouses, they can smell the feces and blood in the air.
-They can hear the mechanical clanging and clunking, humans shouting, industrial white noise, and the other animals screaming and trying to escape.
 This non-graphic footage (click on the image below) shows the experience of a cow who is waiting in line to die.
-If you want to see what the last moments of life are like in a slaughterhouse, but you can’t bear to see blood or violence, watch how this cow reacts while awaiting his death.
+If you pay for what you call “humane slaughter,” then you should see what the last moments of life are like for an animal in a slaughterhouse.
+This video does not show the actual slaughter——just how the animals in the line react.
+If you can’t bear to see blood or violence, just watch how this cow reacts while awaiting his death.

 THEY KNOW IT’S COMING...